ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Introduction

+The purpose of the protocols in this document is to detect misbehavior by CT logs.
+In particular, CT logs can misbehave either by rewriting history or by presenting a "split view" of their operations, also known as a partitioning attack {{THREAT-ANALYSIS}}.
+CT provides mechanisms for detection of these misbehaviors, but only if the community dependent on the log knows what to do with them.
+In order for the community to effectively detect log misbehavior, it needs a well-defined way to "gossip" about the activity of the logs that makes use of the available mechanisms.

+One of the major challenges of any gossip protocol is limiting damage to user privacy.
+The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to leak any additional information about the operation of any of the other particpants.
+Privacy of consumers of log information (in particular, of web browsers and other TLS clients) should not be damaged by gossip.

+This document presents three different, complementary mechanisms for non-log players in the CT ecosystem to exchange information about logs in a manner that preserves the privacy of the non-log players involved.
+They should provide protective benefits for the system as a whole even if their adoption is not universal.

+# Overview

-Public append-only untrusted logs have to be monitored for consistency, i.e. that they should never rewrite history.
-Monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack.
+Public append-only untrusted logs have to be monitored for consistency, i.e., that they should never rewrite history.
+Additionally, monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack.

 A partitioning attack is when a log serves different views of the log to different clients.
 Each client would be able to verify the